 Okay, let’s be clear: This is about the Greek band called Blind Justice.
-Not the hardcore punk nitwits from New Jersey, or the folks from the UK, Italy or wherever they all come from.
+Not the hardcore punk nitwits from New Jersey, or the folks from the UK, Italy, or wherever they all come from.

 And whoever said that time machines don’t exist?

-If you like your Heavy Metal featuring a ’70s/’80s style with some juice to go, then Blind Justice (the Greek outfit) and their debut In The Name of Justice is a band to lend you ear to.
+If you like your Heavy Metal featuring a ’70s/’80s style with some juice to go, then Blind Justice (the Greek outfit) and their debut In The Name of Justice is a band to lend your ear to.

-Now, probably deciding that late is better than never, they compiled stuff they produced over time, added one new track and landed a cover song.
+Now, probably deciding that late is better than never, they compiled stuff they produced over time, added one new track, and landed a cover song.
 Manowar’s ballad Master of the Wind – no less.
 And pretty well done too.

 In the Name of Justice delivers a refreshing retro-type of Heavy Metal.
 Complete with Iron Maiden-esque galloping tunes and flavors of old-style Judas Priest.

 Whilst all this buzzing around the Heavy Metal baggage train definitely has room to improve and is a tad frazzled around the edges, the ballads, soaring solos and a lot of meaty riffing manage to convince.
 If only the master would not turn out to be such a mess.
-This could be os much better.
+This could be so much better.

 So, to enjoy this hodgepodge of metal offerings, leave the iffy, resin-laden Retsina and the unspeakable Ouzo on the side and go directly for a bottle of Raki.
 Straight up on the beach with boomboxes blazing.
 Yes, the old-fashioned ones.
 Best enjoyed that way, trust me.

 Wanna find out by yourself?
-Check this out:
+Check this out.